mapup/toll-for-route-from-mapping-service-here-maps/python/README.md

     params = {
                 # explore https://tollguru.com/developers/docs/ to get best off all the parameter that tollguru offers
                 'source': "here",
-                'polyline': polyline ,         #  this is polyline that we fetched from the mapping service
+                'polyline': polyline,                       #  this is polyline that we fetched from the mapping service
                 'vehicleType': '2AxlesAuto',                #'''Visit https://tollguru.com/developers/docs/#vehicle-types to know more options'''
                 'departure_time' : "2021-01-05T09:46:08Z"   #'''Visit https://en.wikipedia.org/wiki/Unix_time to know the time format'''
                 }